StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 38. Let's check the WLS admin console of the newly created WebLogic Server

+---

+**Note:**
+When you create a domain with a load balancer, Oracle WebLogic Server for Oracle Cloud Infrastructure now creates a load balancer that always uses Secure Socket Layer (SSL).
+Previously you had to select a checkbox in the Create Stack wizard if you wanted the load balancer to use SSL and listen on an HTTPS port.

+Now during load balancer provisioning, Oracle WebLogic Server for Oracle Cloud Infrastructure adds a demonstration self-signed certificate to configure the HTTPS listener.
+After the domain is provisioned, we recommend you upload your own SSL certificate obtained from a Certificate Authority (CA), and associate the HTTPS listener with your certificate.
+See [Add a Certificate] (https://docs.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/weblogic-cloud/new&id=WLCUG-GUID-3F23BD25-DBC0-4EB0-808C-71A220F3DFEB) to the Load Balancer in Using Oracle WebLogic Server for Oracle Cloud Infrastructure.

+---

 - As we have chosen a Public Subnet for the WLS network, both Compute instances that have been created have public IPs associated.
 - In a new browser window, enter the **URL** as displayed in **WebLogic Server Administration Console**